developed-by-will/argos-translate-srt/README.md

 > 🌍 Batch translation toolkit for SRT subtitles using Argos Translate

-## Important information:

-- This was only tested on Windows.
-- This script is meant to work **only** if you have just one language model installed.

 ## ⚠️ Important Information

 - 💻 **Only tested on Windows**